The importance of including yoga in your cycling training regimen can’t be overstated.

 Practiced in a hot room with low humidity as a way to warm the body and cleanse it.
 A series of poses are performed in repetition throughout the practice until it ends with you in a puddle of your own sweat.

 An excellent practice for the end of a long bike ride or training week.
-The focus here is on sinking the body into as deep a state of relaxation as possible with simple poses that are held for long periods of times.
+The focus here is on sinking the body into as deep a state of relaxation as possible with simple poses for long periods of time.

 How Can Yoga Improve Cycling